zkmoney/mantl/docs/getting_started/openstack.md

 The playbooks get Username/Password information via environment
 variables:

+  - OS\_USERNAME
+    Your OpenStack username

+  - OS\_PASSWORD
+    Your OpenStack password

 Before running terraform or any playbooks, run the following command to to pull in your username and password for Ansible to use, changing the